 Trench collapses are one of the leading causes of fatalities and injuries each year, making trenching and excavating work one of the most dangerous construction activities.
 Working around underground utilities poses additional hazards.
 Specific utilities such as natural gas and electrical require additional training and testing to address specific installation practices, which may be regulated by local and state agencies.
 Contact 811 before digging to assist in identifying underground utilities.
 Create a written trenching and excavating safety plan that includes a competent person to help reduce the risk of injuries and other losses.

 Overhead Line Work

 Working near energized lines at elevation during overhead power work is one of the highest severity exposures for construction workers, according to Wengert.
 Plan the work and share the plan with all employees who might be involved in or associated with the job task.
-Both qualified and non-qualified employees must keep a safe distance from live wires.

 Utility Strikes, Explosions and Vibration Damage Caused by Digging or Breaking Ground